 When the mutation is inherited, affected children may pass the mutation on to their children.
-There is a 50% chance that the mutation will be passed on.
-If the gene is passed on, most of the offspring will develop retinoblastoma.
+There is a 50% chance that the mutation will be passed on if one parent has the mutation.
+If the mutation is passed on, most children with the mutation will develop retinoblastoma.
 Retinoblastoma is hereditary in all children with cancer in both eyes and in 15% of children with cancer in one eye.

 Retinoblastoma does not usually spread beyond the eye, but it occasionally spreads to the brain along the optic nerve (the nerve that leads from the eye to the brain).
 It may rarely spread to other locations, such as the bone marrow and bones.

 If the cancer has spread, symptoms may include headache, loss of appetite, or vomiting.

-The cancer can also be identified by ultrasonography of the eyes, CT, or MRI.
-These tests also help determine whether the cancer has spread to the brain.
-Doctors may also do a spinal tap (lumbar puncture) to look for cancer cells in a sample of cerebrospinal fluid.
+Doctors may also do a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) to look for cancer cells in a sample of cerebrospinal fluid.
 Finding cancer cells in this fluid is further evidence that the cancer has spread to the brain.

 Children who have retinoblastoma should see a genetic specialist and have genetic testing.
 The specialist can then advise parents whether other family members are at risk and whether any other tests should be done.
 Typically, if children have a hereditary retinoblastoma gene, their parents and brothers and sisters should also be tested for the mutated gene.
-Siblings with the mutated gene should have their eyes examined for retinoblastoma beginning at birth and continuing until they are 4 years old.
+Siblings who have the mutated gene should have their eyes examined for retinoblastoma beginning at birth and continuing every 4 months until they are 4 years old.